Introduction

 GPU support

 Yirgacheffe has multiple backends, with more planned.
-Currently you can set the YIRGACHEFFE_BACKEND
+Currently you can set the YIRGACHEFFE_BACKEND environmental variable to select which one to use.
+The default is NUMPY:

-: Apple/Intel GPU support with CPU fallback based on MLX
+NUMPY: CPU based calculation using numpyMLX: Apple/Intel GPU support with CPU fallback based on MLX

 Note that GPU isn't always faster than CPU - it very much depends on the workload, so testing your particular use-case is important.